CHICAGO TRIBUNE - Sunday, May 23, 1999

 We have engaged In a flagrant military aggression, ceaselessly attacking a

 small country primarily to demonstrate that we run the world.
-The rationale that
+The rationale

-we are simply enforcing international morality, even if it were true, would not
+we are simply enforcing international morality, even if it were true, would

 excuse the military aggression and widespread killing that it entails.
-It also
+It

 does not lessen the culpability of the authors of this aggression.